 SOFTS-Raw sugar hits 1-year low on recession fears, Brazilian supplies

-NEW YORK/LONDON, July 25 (Reuters) - Raw sugar futures on ICE fell to their lowest in a year on Monday on bets for ample supplies next season from top producer Brazil and widespread fears of a global recession.
+LONDON, July 25 (Reuters) - Raw sugar futures on ICE fell to their lowest price in a year on Monday on bets for ample supplies next season from top producer Brazil and widespread fears of a global recession.
 MKTS/GLOBO/RFRX/

 SUGAR

-* Recession fears dominated in wider financial markets ahead of the Federal Reserve's two-day policy meeting this week.
+* Recession fears dominated in wider financial markets ahead of the Federal Reserve's two-day policy meeting this week and what could be the latest central bank signal of an even faster pace of monetary policy tightening.

-* Dealers said the fears were weighing on sugar, adding that investors are also increasingly of the view that Brazil will produce more sugar than expected this year.
+* Dealers said the fears were weighing on sugar, adding that investors are also increasingly of the view that Brazil will produce at least the same amount of sugar this season as last.

-* Brazil's government decision to postpone compliance with its renewable fuel targets was seen as bearish as it will further drive mills away from ethanol production and towards more sugar.

-* A Syrian state agency has issued a tender to buy about 25,000 tonnes of raw sugar, European traders said.
+* A Syrian state agency has issued an international tender to purchase and import about 25,000 tonnes of raw sugar, European traders said.

 COCOA